 Have you ever not talked to someone because you were too shy or too nervous?
 That happened to me a couple of years ago with Kenneth Branagh.
 KENNETH BRANAGH.
 I could have talked to Gilderoy Lockhart if I hadn’t been such a bloody chicken!
 I’ll undoubtedly regret that for years to come, but now whenever I’m nervous about doing something I want to do, I just think of the fact that I could have met actual Kenneth Branagh, sending me marching headfirst into whatever I’m scared of.
 Even if it’s not a celebrity you want to talk to.
 Might just be a girl in your seminar who has nice hair or a guy you fancy, you might as well go for it.
 Take a chance and possibly make a friend.

 Now for the real talk: job interviews.
 There’s not one person who doesn’t get even a little nervous before an interview.
 You’ve just got to relax and remember that you have nothing to lose if you don’t get the job.
-You can’t get more unemployed!
+You can’t get MORE unemployed!
 There are loads of jobs out there and who knows, if you don’t get one job, maybe it’s destiny’s way of telling you that there’s a better one out there.
 Apply for things, take risks!
 Even if you’re not 100% sure you want the job, it’s better to interview and end up declining a job offer than to have no job at all.
-Even a “rubbish job” could turn out to be good, as long as you can make friends with your co-workers and earn a bit of cash.
+Even a job in your local shop could turn out to be worthwhile, as long as you can make friends with your co-workers and earn a bit of cash.

 What if there’s someone better than you?
 Someone who has better ideas or better grades.
 You know what, it doesn’t matter!
 It really doesn’t.
 It may sound like I’m just talking a load of guff, but I wish someone had slapped me round the face sooner and said this exact thing to me.
 Last year I applied to be Social Media Editor for Gair Rhydd.
 Then, I had no interest in going into journalism in the future and basically just applied on a whim.
 Much to my surprise I got the job and I can honestly say it was the best thing that has happened to me in my time at university.
 I’ve had some amazing opportunities, met some amazing people and made some great friends.
 You probably don’t care about my life story, but my point is that great things can come from unexpected places.
 Go for it.
 Say yes.
 I believe in you and all you have to do is believe in yourself.
 If no one is hiring you, try and look back at what you could have done better and persevere.